Unfolding the innovation DNA: PILOT

 Tweetaway: Successful innovators have a pilot mentality, where market launch is seen as a starting point to optimize and improve https://insit.es/2HQmHDX via @InSites #mrx #newmr #innovation #innovationresearch

 PepsiCo, for instance, recently embarked on a mission to craft an authentic drink that offers consumers more choices and empowers them to create their own experience.
-This resulted in a new product concept called Drinkfinity, a new drink made with no artificial flavors or sweeteners, affording you the opportunity to create completely new enhanced beverages by the Drinkfinity ingredients with water.
+This resulted in a new product concept called Drinkfinity.
+This new drink contains no artificial flavors or sweeteners.
+So it is giving you the opportunity to create completely new enhanced beverages by mixing the Drinkfinity ingredients with water.
 The product comes with a water bottle and a variety of pods that are sealed until you pop the pod onto the vessel.
-PepsiCo beta tested the concept among 3,000 of its own employees, and based on these learnings, the team could optimize the product accordingly, and fully launch it to the US market.
+PepsiCo beta-tested the concept among 3,000 of its own employees.
+Based on the learnings, the team could optimize the product accordingly, and fully launch it to the US market.

 With change being a constant, so comes the need to innovate.
 Innovation comes in many grades, shapes and sizes, yet one must not think it’s the sole privilege of small players and entrepreneurs.
 Many established players innovate successfully, yet robust organizational structures often challenge flexibility and agility.
 This leads to what we label ‘Innovation Envy’, where larger organizations envy the innovation fast tracks of disruptive newcomers.